Yevgeniy-Dan/beskyd-test/README.md

 # Beskyd Test

-This is a test project for Beskyd.
+This is a test project for Beskyd, Inc.

 ## Getting Started